tencnivel/BlindBake.jl/README.md

   * https://github.com/timholy/SnoopCompile.jl
   * https://github.com/JuliaLang/PackageCompiler.jl

-BlindBake is not redundant with SnoopCompile because BlindBake executes the method while SnoopCompile only precompiles it.
+BlindBake is not redundant with SnoopCompile because BlindBake executes the method when SnoopCompile only precompiles it.

 ## Installation